 Kangaroo Island Visual Arts

-A workshop was held on Thursday 30 March 2017 that was attended by 35 members of the visual arts community.
-This workshop reviewed and amended the recommendations and determined ‘next steps’.The notes from the workshop are available here (PDF, 898 KB).
+- 30 March 2017 - Workshop attended by 25 members of the visual arts community to review and amend the recommendations and determined ‘next steps’.The notes from the workshop are available here (PDF, 898 KB).

 Kangaroo Island Arts Committee

-OCKI established an Arts Committee and sought nominations for the Committee seeking representation from KI’s key arts organisations and events committees and a cross section of artists.The Committee will assist the Commissioner to develop strategies to address the priorities identified.
+OCKI established an Arts Committee seeking representation from KI’s key arts organisations and events committees and a cross section of artists.The Committee will assist the Commissioner to develop strategies to address the priorities identified.

 The Committee is comprised of: